DshSmr/Dream_Life/README.md

 A calm personal system for building the life you want through small daily steps.

 Dream Life connects work, focus, home routines, finances, reflections, and patterns in one product.
-The repository folder is named `Life OS`; the application brand is **Dream Life**.

 ## Demo